-Police: 8 boys accused Minnesota teacher, husband of abuse
+Police: 8 boys accuse Minnesota teacher, husband of abuse

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-The 134-page investigative file obtained by the St. Paul Pioneer Press (http://bit.ly/2hNJl0d ) shows the case went beyond the teen’s allegations.
-According to the documents, seven other boys came forward after the 16-year-old’s allegations became public.
+The 134-page investigative file obtained by the St. Paul Pioneer Press (http://bit.ly/2hNJl0d ) shows the case went beyond the 16-year-old’s allegations.
+According to the documents, seven other boys came forward after the teen’s allegations became public and police confiscated photos and videos from the couple’s phones, computer and other media devices.

+The case file says the alleged abuse took place at the home of the married couple, at Babbitt’s family cabin in Crow Wing County, at Minneapolis hotels and at Deyo’s parents’ farm near Hastings.

+Police said that in many instances, Babbitt, 40, and Deyo, 36, gave their alleged victims alcohol and marijuana and bought them phones or other devices to stay in touch.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show the cabin where some alleged abuse occurred was in Crow Wing County, not Crow Wind County.